Rhizopus stolonifer: Habitat and ecology

-Rhizopus stolonifer is a worldwide distributed species.
-It is found on all types of mouldy materials.
+Rhizopus stolonifer has a cosmopolitan distribution and is found on all types of mouldy materials.
 It is often one of the first molds to appear on stale bread.
 It can exist in the soil as well as in the air.
 A variety of natural substrata are colonized by this species because R. stolonifer can tolerate broad variations in the concentration of essential nutrients and can use carbon and nitrogen combined in diverse forms.

 In the laboratory, this fungus grows well on different media, including those that contain ammonium salts or amino compounds.
 However, R. stolonifer will not grow on Czapek's agar because it cannot utilize nitrogen in the form of nitrate.
 Rhizopus lives in hyphae and matured spores.

 Growth and physiology

 This species is known as a saprotroph and plays an important role in the early colonization of substrata in soil.
 Nonetheless, it can also behave as a parasite of plant tissues causing a rot of vegetables and fruits.
 Like other species of Rhizopus, R. stolonifer grows rapidly and spreads by means of the stolons.
 The stolons provide an aerial structure for the growth of the mycelium and the occupation of large areas.
 They can climb vertically as well as horizontally.
+Rhizopus species periodically produce rhizoids, which anchor it to the substrate and unbranched aerial sporangiophores.
 Sporangiophores of R. stolonifer can be up to 2.5 mm long and about 20 μm in diameter.
 The spores are shaped differently depending on the available nutrients.
 They can be ovate, polygonal or angular.
 The optimal temperature for growth varies between 25 and 30 °C. The thermal death point, which is defined as the lowest temperature that can kill all cells in ten minutes, is 60 °C. Rhizopus stolonifer can grow in acidic environments with a pH of as low as 2.2.
 The pH range can vary from 2.2 to 9.6.
 Ultraviolet irradiation can delay spore germination.

 Reproduction

 Rhizopus stolonifer can reproduce asexually and sexually.
 It is a heterothallic species.
-Sexual reproduction occurs when compatible mating strains are paired, ultimately giving rise to zygospores.
-The sporangiophore contains both '+' and '−' mating type strains.
+Sexual reproduction occurs when compatible haploid mating types in the form of hyphae make contact with each other, producing diploid zygospores.
+The sporangiophore contains both '+' and '−' mating type strains in the form of sporangiospores.
 Meiosis is delayed until the germination of the zygospores.
 The gametogenia often differ in size, regardless of mating type.
 This difference in size is not due to sex but presumably due to nutrition.